 Before I start explaining the story behind this beautiful wall unit, I have to say a huge thank you to my special dad for making it for me.
 He is very special in many many ways that I can’t begin to list – ways more more important than just making things for me.
-Of all the things he has done for me lately, helping me in various aspects of setting up a workable studio / office, this unit is a stand out (perhaps because it was the most involved!?!)
+Of all the things he has done for me lately, helping me in various aspects of setting up a workable studio/office, this unit is a stand-out (perhaps because it was the most involved!?!)

-The concept is not original…I was looking for a way to store my paint tubes and started searching pinterest and found this example of hanging tubes upside down with bulldog clip on nails.
+The concept is not original…I was looking for a way to store my paint tubes and started searching Pinterest and found this example of hanging tubes upside down with bulldog clips on nails.
 I asked around online to see if anyone had any thoughts as to whether it was bad to hang them upside down …but it seemed ok.
 I always shake my tubes before opening them.

-So I showed the image to Dad and we started discussing.
+So I showed the image to Dad and we started discussing it.
 He immediately said that nails were tacky and made a prototype (number 1) with different size nails and some dowels.
 This was very useful as I got a feel for how many tubes I could hang and what length I thoughts was optimum.
 Dad then had the brainwave of looking for a hook.
 So prototype no. 2…. perfect!

 And here are a few pictures of how I am using it… the unit is NOT full … but I can’t quite bring myself to show you how many tubes of paint I discovered.

-I have a lot of tubes of my standard colours because
+I have a lot of tubes of my standard colours because:

 1. I do go through them a lot